Cipherxzc/vlut.cpp/evaluation/Evaluation.md

 This documentation describes how to build vlut.cpp and reproduce our main evaluation results in the paper.
 We provide pre-built binaries, pre-converted models, and automatic scripts to ease the evaluation.

-If you are looking for a quick start guide, see TODO.
+If you are looking for a quick start guide, see [Quick Start](../README.md#quick-start).

 ## Preparation